DataProcessors/amqp-async/readme.md

 The recommended way to install amqp-async is with the [Composer](http://getcomposer.org/) package manager.
 (See the [Composer installation guide](https://getcomposer.org/doc/00-intro.md) for information on installing and using Composer.)

-Run the following command to use Icicle in your project:
+Run the following command to use the library in your project:

 ```bash
 composer require DataProcessors/amqp-async